back to blog

 LLMs with largest context windows:

-- OpenAI’s GPT-4o, Mistral Large 2, and DeepSeek R1 & V3 deliver flexible solutions with 128k token context windows, balancing efficiency and performance across tasks including vision-language understanding, advanced summarization, code generation, and resource-efficient on-device deployments.
+• 128K tokens: OpenAI’s GPT-4o, DeepSeek V3.2/R1, and Mistral Magistral balance efficiency and performance across vision-language understanding, advanced summarization, code generation, and resource-efficient on-device deployments.

 Let’s take a closer look at what these models can do with their large context windows.